-The parties to the agreement are the business entities or individuals that are exchanging confidential information and are subject to the security requirements, use restrictions, nondisclosure obligations and the agreement's other operative provisions.
+The parties to the agreement are the business entities or individuals that are exchanging confidential information and are subject to the security requirements, use restrictions, nondisclosure obligations, and the agreement's other operative provisions.
 Although only the parties themselves are bound by the agreement, consider whether:

-- The parties' affiliates (including any parent and subsidiary entities) are the source of any of the confidential information to be shared under the agreement and whether any of them should be added as parties. - Each party that is to be a recipient of confidential information may share it with its affiliates.
+- The parties' affiliates (including any parent and subsidiary entities) are the source of any of the confidential information to be shared under the agreement and whether any of them should be added as parties. - Each party that is to be a recipient of confidential information may share it with its affiliates. - The parties should be obligated to have employees and independent contractors who will have access to the information sign confidentiality and non-disclosure agreements.